inttter/iinter.me/content/using-discid.md

 ## Getting Started

-To check the user's status on Discord, run the following in the terminal, replacing <kbd>[userID]</kbd> with the 18-character ID of the user you want to check the status of:
+To check the user's status on Discord, run the following in the terminal, replacing `[userID]` with the 18-character ID of the user you want to check the status of:

 ```bash
 discid [userID]